applicaster/developer.applicaster.com/content/collection-ingestion-xml/collection_via_xml.md

 # Collection ingestion

 ## Overview
-Collections are a way of group different type of items such as category, VOD item, channel, program.
+Collections are a way of group different VOD items.
 In order to make the collection creation process much faster applicaster allows for this process to happen in an automatic way from a remote URL.
 This URL must be inserted within the collection creation form and should point to an XML document with the correct structure.